- Manual references

 Soldering points around patch boards is still covered in flux and has solder bits, so it’s bit how-ya-doing job there.
 There is also visible flux around integrating capacitor, perhaps it was selected and replaced after board was originally assembled?

-Since used MAX CPLD is not a direct replacement, without support of 5V logic level, array of Texas Instruments SN74LVC8T245 8-Bit Dual-Supply Bus Transceivers used to interface main A3 PCB signals.
+Since used MAX V CPLD is not a direct replacement, without support of 5V logic level, array of Texas Instruments SN74LVC8T245 8-Bit Dual-Supply Bus Transceivers used to interface main A3 PCB signals.
 There are also two LDOs in center, U11 and U12 with bunch of 0402 and 1210 caps around for decoupling.
 Three LEDs LD1/LD2/LD3 used for status reporting and unpopulated 6-pin 2.54mm spaced header is likely CPLD JTAG port for ISP.
-Wondering if the logic contents is secured? :)

 Another patch PCB 03458-66530 is installed to replace obsolete Elantec EL2018CN fast ±15V comparator.